kkarrwrites/boot-camp-module-04-challenge-code-quiz/README.md

 I also spent a lot of time going over the code in the activities we were given in class during Module 4: Web APIs.
 The code regarding the HTML DOM API set timer method was very useful.
 I ended up studying it a lot, going through it step-by-step, and altering some of it (particularly the code from 09-Ins_Timers-Intervals and 10-Stu_Timers-Intervals) to work within my own code.
 I also studied and modified the code in the storage todos examples (25-Ins_Local-Storage-Todos and 26-Stu_Local-Storage-Todos).

-**Note:** Cookies must be enabled for this project to function.
-In Google Chrome, be sure to select: `Settings > Privacy and security > Cookies and other site data > General settings > Allow all cookies.`

 ## Technologies

-HTML, CSS, JavaScript, HTML DOM API, Web Storage API, Git, GitHub, VS Code, Chrome
+HTML, CSS, JavaScript, HTML DOM API, Web Storage API, Git, GitHub, VS Code, Chrome, Firefox

 ## Screenshot